-The Group has been putting in effort to reduce energy consumption by the Group, especially in Terminal AmanJaya which consumes huge amount of energy due to the need for a large number of air conditioners installed in the terminal to provide comfort to the passengers and the public.
-The Group has identified several measures that energy consumption could be reduced while keeping an ideal temperature in the terminal, which then reduce the energy needs to power the air conditioners in the terminal.
+We are committed to reduce energy consumption in our operations, especially in the IPTT, which consume huge amount of energy due to the need for a large number of air conditioners to be installed in the terminals to provide comfort to the passengers and the public.
+We have undertaken several measures to reduce energy consumption while maintaining an ideal temperature in the terminals.

-Several measures, as listed below, have been taken by the management in order to reduce the heat in the terminal:
+Several measures have been taken by the management in order to reduce the heat in the terminals: